joshuaeckroth/csci221-website/guide/haskell-quick-intro.markdown

 ### Values are computed lazily (as-needed)

-When compiling a binary, starts in `main`.
-Whatever values `main` computes, and whatever values those computations depend on, are the only values computed.
+When compiling a binary, execution starts in `main`.
+Whatever value `main` computes, and whatever values that computation depends on, are the only values computed.

 So, in this code, `y` is never computed:

 {% highlight haskell %}
 main = let x = 5
            y = x * x
-       in putStrLn "hello"
+       in do putStrLn "hello"
+             putStrLn x
 {% endhighlight %}

-This means you can actually use infinite lists, for example, and never have a problem.
+This means you can actually use infinite lists, for example, and never have a problem (unless you try to process the whole list...).

 ### Side-effects are not allowed